mathiasbynens/evil.sh/README.md

 ## Obligatory disclaimer

-`evil.sh` is purely for entertainment purposes.
-I’m not responsible for anything you do with `evil.sh`.
+`devili.sh` is purely for entertainment purposes.
+I’m not responsible for anything you do with `devili.sh`.